-The manufacturing industry loses a lot of money every year due to overstocking of inventory and at the other end of the spectrum, losses also occur due to understocking and even the unavailability of raw materials (again an outcome of poor inventory control of the raw materials).
+The manufacturing industry loses a lot of money every year due to the overstocking of inventory.
+At the other end of the spectrum, losses also occur due to understocking and even the unavailability of raw materials (again an outcome of poor inventory control of the raw materials).

 And, it is important to think of inventory management as a technique that helps you save money by decreasing overheads.
-It needs to be a key element of your business growth strategy.
-If you go about it in the right manner it will improve your cash flow, which can then be invested in other revenue generation activities.
+It needs to be an essential element of your business growth strategy.
+If you go about it in the right manner, it will improve your cash flow, which can then be invested in other revenue generation activities.

-There are plenty of challenges that the manufacturing industry encounters when it comes to inventory control, however, if you are to pick some of the key challenges then the focus must be on stock valuation, stock management, and its control.
+There are plenty of challenges that the manufacturing industry encounters when it comes to inventory control.
+However, if you are to pick some of the key challenges, then the focus must be on stock valuation, stock management, and control.

 Another problem that results from a human-based approach to managing inventory is the tendency to overestimate or underestimate stock availability, especially in the case of raw materials.
-In such cases, orders are placed more than their demand, which can result in the manufacturer incurring holding expenses, which over a period of time can result in tremendous losses.
+In such cases, purchase orders are placed more than their demand, which can result in the manufacturer incurring holding expenses, which over some time, can result in tremendous losses.

 No, it doesn’t.

-A manufacturing plant is fairly complex and this complexity is based on the domain, whether it is churning out retail goods, food, heavy machinery, automobiles or something else.
+A manufacturing plant is relatively complex, and this complexity is based on the domain, whether it is churning out retail goods, food, heavy machinery, automobiles, or something else.
 If you are a manufacturer or even thinking about getting into manufacturing in a big way, you need to understand the critical aspects of inventory control that will make you make better inventory control decisions.

-It is imperative to understand that inventory in the manufacturing industry is markedly different than that of inventory in say, an ecommerce organization or even retail.
+It is essential to understand that inventory in the manufacturing industry is markedly different from that of inventory, in say, an eCommerce organization or even retail.

-Manufacturing inventory includes raw materials, which basically are items that are used to manufacture the finished products, and in the case of raw material inventory, these are items that are not yet a part of the production process.
+Manufacturing inventory includes raw materials, which are items that are used to make the finished products.
+In the case of raw material inventory, these are items that are not yet a part of the production process.